Income Tax - Tax Calculation

 You are affected if you have any of the following benefits:

-You reunite your child who is married or has a family
+You reattach your child who is married, past or in charge of family

 You receive a rebate of €6,674 if you belong to your tax household:

-Your child must meet one of the following conditions:
+Your child (or his or her married or former spouse) must meet one of the following conditions:

 The determination of the gross tax takes place in several successive stages.